Red Plastic Bag – Calypso Monarch of Barbados

 This contest is a highlight of the Barbadian calendar and comes at the climax of the country’s sizzling sweet Cropover Festival, which lasts for six weeks from the start of July.

 Red Plastic Bag’s popularity shows through his lively fan-base there.
 When he performs, his fans congregate on Stand C of Kensington Oval – the Barbados National Stadium, singing and dancing along to every word.
 RPB drives the crowd forward with his beats, often striding the stage in a snappy red outfit.

-Consequently calypso is traditionally a form of story telling, often including political messages such as protests against oppression.
-Soca is calypso combined with other Caribbean musical ingredients such as soul, funk, disco and hiphop.
-It combines the lilting sound of calypso with a heavier, persuasive beat and originated in the 1960s.
+Consequently, calypso is traditionally a form of storytelling, often including political messages such as protests against oppression.
+Soca is calypso combined with other Caribbean musical ingredients such as soul, funk, disco, and hip-hop.
+It combined the lilting sound of calypso with a more substantial, persuasive beat and originated in the 1960s.

-However it doubled as a polemic on the then Prime Minister Owen Arthur, the lyrics actually singing, "Arthur-itis!"
-As common as these serious messages are, the genre isn't limited to highbrow.
+However, it doubled as a polemic on the then Prime Minister Owen Arthur, the lyrics singing, “Arthur-itis!”
+As familiar as these messages are, the genre isn’t limited to highbrow.
 No topic is too ordinary for calypso and soca singers to address.
-Consequently songs mix incongruous subjects or sing about the simplest things leading to brilliantly funny songs and sometimes a poignant simplicity.
+Consequently, songs mix unrelated subjects or sing about the simplest things leading to brilliantly funny songs and sometimes a poignant simplicity.

-Red Plastic Bag wrote a song called Stroke It, after a very poor performance by the West Indian team at Kensington Oval.
-"It is a message," RPB says, "to our cricketers not to hit every ball that comes their way."
+Red Plastic Bag wrote a song called Stroke It, after an inferior performance by the West Indian team at Kensington Oval.
+“It is a message,” RPB says, “to our cricketers not to hit every ball that comes their way.”